 Images are available to be included in the first and last layout.
 The last layout has a fixed number of columns and rows.

-In the final step, define which stakeholders have access to this template.
+In the second step, define which stakeholders have access to this template.

 If you do not wish to use the Everyone default configuration, mark Specific stakeholders and enter the names of allowed stakeholders, separating them by inputting Tab.